When is the best time to fly?

 The festival of Kataklysmos, an important folklore festival which usually takes place in June, showcases Cypriot Folk dance, music and poetry songs, shadow theatre, fireworks and traditional Cypriot crafts.
 Located on the sea front promenade of Larnaca, the event attracts a lot of tourists and people from all over Cyprus.

-Spring and autumn are great times to find a cheap flight to Larnaca when it is warm enough to swim but not uncomfortably hot.
+Spring and autumn are great times to find cheap flights to Larnaca when it is warm enough to swim but not uncomfortably hot.
 One of the most important events in Larnaca, the Classical Music Festival takes place in April and provides a varied programme of philharmonic orchestras, quartets, brass bands and classical singers.

 Larnaca has history dating back nearly 6,000 years, making it one of the oldest settlements in Greece.
 Its long beaches and fun atmosphere also make it perfect for simply relaxing or having a party-filled holiday.
 There are many outdoor restaurants and cafes for enjoying the treat of eating near the sea; make sure you try some of the locals’ favourite dishes like fasoulaki, which is lamb and French beans cooked in red wine.